Where to Walk, Run or Bike in Beverly Hills

 Walk from Beverly Cañon Gardens to Will Rogers Memorial Park

-Ease yourself into the day and work off that decadent Bouchon brunch with a leisurely walk.
-Start at Beverly Cañon Gardens, a quaint public garden situated near celebrity chef Geoffrey Zakarian’s Georgie restaurant at Montage Beverly Hills.
+Ease yourself into the day and work off that decadent breakfast with a leisurely walk.
+Start at Beverly Canon Gardens, a quaint public garden situated near The Maybourne Beverly Hills.
 Stroll through this tranquil green space filled with landscaped hedges, cascading fountains and colonnaded walkways.

 When you’re ready to explore farther afield, walk north to the “Flats.”
 Aptly named, the wide, flat, tree-lined streets of this residential neighborhood are perfect for walkers.
 Take time to admire the immaculately maintained properties in the neighborhood, which display a wide variety of architectural styles like low-slung Cape Cod homes, palatial French Provincial mansions, and mid-century modernist gems.

 Finish your walk at Will Rogers Memorial Park where you’ll feel miles away from the big city.
 Then, cross the legendary Sunset Boulevard to relax and sip a cool refreshment while you stroll the beautiful grounds of The Beverly Hills Hotel.